 Despite all the pain, there was so much life.
 And that was what my dorm room pumpkin represented, embodied, and projected.
 We, as viewers, felt the loss but used that loss to move forward.
 All of us move forward with a piece of the pumpkin in our hearts.
 So until next year, dorm room pumpkin, until next year.

 The factual truth:

 At first, I wanted to cremate it.
 I was going to congregate with some friends and give my dorm room pumpkin a fiery first step, mostly because I didn’t want molding fruit in my dorm room anymore.
-I especially wanted it gone because I slept with my head close to the window.
+I especially wanted it gone because I slept with my head close to the window, where the pumpkin sat.
 But the timing didn’t work.
 Schedules got busy and there were no grills in nearby parks.
 This was probably for the better because after cremation I still would’ve held a Viking funeral but double fire is just overkill.
 I decided on just the Viking funeral instead.